soskek/bookcorpus/README.md

 ## How to use

 Prepare URLs of available books.
-However, this repository already has a list as `url_list.jsonl` which was a snapshot I (@soskek) collected on Jan 19-20, 2019.
+However, this repository already has a list as `url_list.jsonl` which was a snapshot I (@soskek) collected on July 25, 2019.
 You can use it if you'd like.

 ```
 python -u download_list.py > url_list.jsonl &